a2awais/APT-Globe/README.md

 ## Companion Tool

-For a deeper analytical workflow — cluster graph, Diamond Model, TTP heatmap, and sector pivot — see **[ThreatNexus](https://a2awais.github.io/ThreatNexus/)**, the analyst workbench companion to this globe.
+For a deeper analytical workflow, cluster graph, Diamond Model, TTP heatmap, and sector pivot - see **[ThreatNexus](https://a2awais.github.io/ThreatNexus/)**, the analyst workbench companion to this globe.

 ---